The Arthur of the English Poets (Classic Reprint) - Couverture souple

 Synopsis

-How English writers shaped the Arthurian legend into a distinctly national story
+How English poets turned a Celtic and French legend into a national story

 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.